rubis-lab/NANS_Project_for_Android/README.md

 - Supports HDMI / Wi-Fi Display
 - Supports external input devices, resolution adaptation and audio source change

-####Updates
+## Updates
+- Supports Android mobile platform 7.1.2 (Nougat) (2017.
+7.) → Working on it
-- Supports individual stacks for each display
+- Supports individual stacks for each display (2016.
+10.)
-- Supports Full HD Projection
+- Supports Full HD Projection (2016.
+10.)

 ## For a Quick Start
 Those who want to quickly start to see and experience NANS platform with Nexus 5, please see this project's Wiki, [Quick Start Guide](https://github.com/rubis-lab/NANS_Project_for_Android/wiki/0.-Quick-Start-Guide).